 Tuesday: (I prefer using a track with this one)

-- Try Tabata Intervals where you sprint for 20 seconds then rest by going slow for 10 seconds for 10 sets (5 minutes).
+- Try Tabata intervals where you sprint for 20 seconds, then rest by going slow for 10 seconds for 10 sets (five minutes).
 Do that 3-4 times for a good cardio workout.

-Thursday: Run and Leg PT - Sprint Day - Open it up and run hard.
-Then goal is to build your VO2 max on this day and progress so you need little recovery time as possible over the next several weeks:
+Thursday: Run and Leg PT -- Sprint Day -- Open it up and run hard.
+The goal is to build your VO2 max on this day and progress so you need as little recovery time as possible over the next several weeks:

-- Rest the time it takes you run your 1/4 mile each set (1:1 rest/work ratio)
+- Rest the time it takes you to run your quarter-mile each set (1:1 rest/work ratio)

-- Over the next 5-6 weeks try increasing sets and decreasing rest ratio to 50% of your work time.
+- Over the next 5-6 weeks, try increasing the number of sets and decreasing the rest ratio to 50% of your work time.

-- Do non-impact cardio 5 minutes (bike, elliptical, rower, swim, etc) - Repeat 5 times
+- Do non-impact cardio five minutes (bike, elliptical, rower, swim, etc.).
+Repeat five times.

-- Try to do two to three 1.5 mile runs back to back with 5-10 minutes rest in between.
+- Try to do two to three 1.5-mile runs back to back with 5-10 minutes of rest in between.